VissarionM/cloudsimExample/readme.md

 - index.html
 - background.jpg
 - this-is-a-hash      <-- the SHA1 hash of your password
   \ - index.html      <-- your original index document
-Things to consider
+# Is this secure?
+Pretty much secure, please consider that:

 If your hosting service offers directory listing, a visitor can bypass the protection. there's no protection against brute force attack.
 Pick a very long and hard to guess password.
-Pasting the link directly to someone will bypass the login Credit to @matteobrusa for his initial findings and implementation.
+The password's hash is part of the URI.
+Enforce HTTPS to avoid man in the middle attacks.
+# Troubleshooting
+Test the demo page in your browser with password 'secret' Deploy the whole repo on your hosting, and test again.
 This file has the style, modified a bit.

 # Vanilla JavaScript App